Perhaps you saw the recent news: NJ Family Visiting Baltimore Haunted By Random Teen Attack At Inner Harbor

 A large number of teenagers will always be able to overwhelm smaller groups of people, but they don’t usually.
 What stops a physically powerful person from routinely taking what belongs to a weaker person?
 The law and penalties?
 That controls most situations, but only when the fabric of society held in place by the social contract.
 Freddie Gray’s death in 2015 confronted us with a rip on one side of the contract.

 About 5 years ago I was at Harbor Place in Baltimore.
 It was mid-day.
 All the sudden about 30 kids—all black, probably 10-14 years old, waving their arms and yelling—rushed through an open-air performance area.
 The vocal group and many of the people in the audience gasped at the interruption, unsure what was happening and what was next.

 Surprisingly, the kids continued through and continued until out of sight.
 Nothing more untoward happened.
 The flash mob came and went.

 I’m sure I speak for many there when I say that the ease with which norms of social behavior were flaunted made clear that more disturbance could have occurred.
 The reason it didn’t was the whimsy of the flash mob, not the presence of a couple of officers across the plaza nor fear of audience retaliation.

 The scene gave a glimpse of the thinness of civilization’s veneer that protects in a communal society.
 That veneer is maintained by the social contract.

-Our Constitution is one social contract, governing law and order.
+Our Constitution is one social contract, governing law, order and promising individual rights.